 The world of nonprofit technology is an exciting place these days.
 As it continues to shift and grow, there is an increasing number of solutions that can help you meet your organization’s strategic goals.
 Today, I’m sharing how Microsoft is taking the possibilities for nonprofit tech solutions to an entirely new level.

 First, let me give you some background: Microsoft entered the nonprofit tech market a few years ago with Technology for Social Impact (TSI).
-This division of Microsoft Philanthropies developed a Common Data Model (CDM) for Nonprofits and the Microsoft Dynamics 365 Nonprofit Accelerator.
+This division of Microsoft Philanthropies worked with the nonprofit sector and other technology vendors to develop a Common Data Model (NCDM) for Nonprofits.
+Microsoft the became the first and largest consumer of the NCDM when they launched the Nonprofit Accelerator Dynamics 365 .
 In effect, these initiatives make it easier for independent software vendors (ISVs) and other solution providers to develop solutions for nonprofits that are built on the Microsoft Dynamics 365 platform and easily work with other Microsoft products.

 This approach has opened the way for an unrivaled ecosystem of solutions for nonprofits.